cyberrangecz/image-windows-10/README.md

-# Windows-10

-## Introduction
+# Windows 10 Base image

-This repo contains Packer files for building Windows 10 amd64 base image for QEMU/OpenStack and for VirtualBox/Vagrant.
+This repo contains Packer files for building Windows 10 amd64 base image for QEMU/OpenStack and for VirtualBox/Vagrant using Gitlab CI/CD.

-General requirement and instructions how to create and import created images to OpenStack/Vagrant are available in [wiki](https://gitlab.ics.muni.cz/muni-kypo-images/muni-kypo-images-wiki/-/wikis/image-packer).

-The scripts will install all Windows updates – by default – during Windows Setup.
-To disable this functionality, comment out the `WITH WINDOWS UPDATES` section and uncomment the `WITHOUT WINDOWS UPDATES` section in `Autounattend.xml`.

 SSH and WinRM is enabled, SSH login using password is disabled. ssh-key.pub is inserted for the windows user.

 ## Image for QEMU/OpenStack

-For building this image for QEMU, additional [iso image with Windows drivers for QEMU](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso) must be downloaded.
+For building this image for QEMU locally, additional [iso image with Windows drivers for QEMU](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso) must be downloaded.
 Use this command to download it: `wget -nv -nc https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso -O virtio-win.iso`.

 There is one admin user account: